-Investigator Conflict of Interest.
-In addition to the general definitions set forth in The Conflict of Interest Policy, the following are definitions of certain conflicts as they relate to human subject research:
+In addition to the general definitions set forth in the Conflict of Interest Policy, the following are definitions of certain conflicts as they relate to human subject research:

-Investigator Conflict of Interest is defined as those circumstances in which an investigator's personal interest conflicts with, may affect, or has the appearance of affecting human subjects or the integrity of human subject research.
+Investigator Conflict of Interest: Defined as those circumstances in which an investigator's personal interest conflicts with, may affect, or has the appearance of affecting human subjects or the integrity of human subject research.
 Personal interests include not only the individual's own interest but also those of a member or his or her family or those with whom he or she maintains living arrangements approximating a family relationship.

-IRB Member Conflict of Interest is defined to include the interest of an IRB member and his or her immediate family (i.e., spouse, children, persons with whom he or she maintains living arrangements that approximate a family relationship) which may affect, or has the appearance of affecting the human subjects or the integrity of human subject research.
+IRB Member Conflict of Interest: Defined to include the interest of an IRB member and his or her immediate family (i.e., spouse, children, persons with whom he or she maintains living arrangements that approximate a family relationship) which may affect, or has the appearance of affecting the human subjects or the integrity of human subject research.

-Organizational Conflict of Interest is defined as a financial interest of Children's or its Senior Leadership that may result in inappropriate influence, or the perception of such influence over human subjects and human subject research.
+Organizational Conflict of Interest: Defined as a financial interest of Children's or its Senior Leadership that may result in inappropriate influence, or the perception of such influence over human subjects and human subject research.